smartdevicelink/sdl_evolution/proposals/0278-screenmanager-layout-management.md

 One big area that it is currently missing is the ability to manage changing templates, currently done with the `SetDisplayLayout` RPC (on RPC spec <v6.0) and `Show` RPC (on RPC spec v6.0+).
 This proposal adds a way to change the layout while taking care of backward compatibility concerns.

 ## Proposed solution
 We will add a new screen manager method for changing the current layout to a new layout.
 This also includes updating the template's night and day color schemes on RPC v5.0+ systems.
-If the template update is batched with text, graphic updates on v6.0+ then all updates will be sent with one `Show` RPC (if buttons are also batched in the update, it will currently require a another `Show` request - this implementation detail could changein the future).
-On systems <v6.0, the `Show` request will be sent after  the `SetDisplayLayout`.
+If the template update is batched with text and graphic updates on v6.0+ then all updates will be sent with one `Show` RPC (if buttons are also batched in the update, it will currently require a another `Show` request - this implementation detail could change in the future).
+On systems <v6.0, the `Show` request with the text and graphic updates will be sent after the `SetDisplayLayout`.
 If the layout update fails while batching, then the text, graphics, buttons or template title will also not be updated.

 ### iOS APIs
 ```objc